Joaohsd/s206-qualidade-de-software/Projects/ui_imdb/README.md

 ./node_modules/.bin/cypress run --spec 'cypress/e2e/**/' --browser <browser>
 ```

+After running the tests, the reports will be available at cypress/reports folder.
+Just open the reports in your browser.

 If you do not have **node** installed, install it!
 You can use (**for Linux environment**):

 ```shell